Updated Mar 10, 2026

-communication with supervisor, lecturer, tutorjournalismJournalism students value approachable staff and good resources, but they want faster, more consistent academic communication.
-Across the communication with supervisor, lecturer, tutor theme in National Student Survey (NSS) open‑text analysis, tone is 50.3% positive from 6,373 comments, while students in journalism lean more positive at 54.4%.
-Assessment clarity remains the pressure point: sentiment around marking criteria sits at −49.0, and communication is weakest for apprenticeships at −14.6.
-These patterns frame why response times, channel discipline and transparent assessment briefs drive the experience described below.
+communication with supervisor, lecturer, tutorjournalismJournalism students feel poor communication quickly: one slow reply, one vague brief, or one missed update can knock work off course.
+Across the communication with supervisor, lecturer, tutor theme in National Student Survey (NSS) open-text analysis, students describe approachable staff and useful resources, but they still want faster, more consistent academic communication.
+Overall tone for the theme is 50.3% positive across 6,373 comments, while students in journalism are slightly more positive at 54.4%.
+Yet assessment clarity remains a pressure point: sentiment around marking criteria sits at -49.0, and communication is weakest for apprenticeships at -14.6.
+Those patterns explain why response times, channel discipline, and transparent assessment briefs shape the experience so strongly.

 Where does communication fall down for journalism students?